meksoni/php-webshop/README.md

 - PHP Mailer: Integration with PHPMailer allows the system to send emails to users, such as registration confirmations, password resets, and order notifications.

 This project provided me with valuable experience working with technologies such as PHP, MySQL, and fundamental web technologies (HTML, CSS, JavaScript), while also preparing me for future challenges in the web development field.

+## Where u can find a demo of this project?